The ultimate sleep guide

 2. Make your bedroom a comfortable place to sleep

-You need to make your bed the most comfortable place you can sleep.
+You need to make your luxury bed the most comfortable place you can sleep.
 No more having a quick snooze on the couch, you’ll want to be in your bed full time.
 First of all, you will need to buy a new mattress, if you don’t have a comfortable one already.
 Find the mattress that suits you, a mattress that allows you to sink into a natural and deep sleep.

 Next, you will need to choose the right bedding.
 Your pillows, your bedding and your duvet will all be choices you have to make.